 PADI Certification card

-*Scuba park admission, air fills and scuba equipment rental not included.
+*Scuba park admission, air fills, and scuba equipment rental not included unless otherwise specified above.

 Student Agreement: By registering for the Rescue Diver Course, you indicate that you have read and agree to the course policies, terms and conditions.